fabiennelind/text-as-data-in-R/README.md

 # text-as-data-in-R

-This repository contains the materials for Day 3 of the Bremen Summer School for Women in Political Methodology.
+This repository contains the materials for Day 3 of the Mannheim Summer School for Women in Political Methodology.

 | Session |  Topic
 |----------|----------|
 | 1   | Introduction to Text-as-Data   |
-| 2 | Word Embeddings
+| 2 | Classifying Texts with LLMs

 It includes the slides, example text data sets, and R scripts `xy.Rmd`.